Swinburne-Cybersecurity-Lab/.github.io/_posts/2022-04-20-CyberSecurity Workshop Part 1.markdown

 ## Workshop Summary

-Our work lives, personal lives, and finances are all linked to the world of the internet, mobile computing, and electronic media.
-Cybersecurity is the protection of systems, networks, and programs, and in this workshop you will learn how to test for some common vulnerabilities to practically see how a hacker might break into a website.
+Our lives are closely linked to the world of the internet, mobile computing, and electronic media.
+Cybersecurity, the protection of systems, networks, and programs, is becoming a critical aspect of our every day lives.
+In this hands-on workshop you will discover how web-based vulnerabilities work, different types of cyber attacks and the impact they can have.

 ___

 ## Part 1 Introduction
 Now, we live in a digital world.
 Our work lives, personal lives, and finances have all linked to the world of the internet, mobile computing, and electronic media.
 Unfortunately, this widespread phenomenon makes us more vulnerable than ever to malicious attacks, invasions of privacy, fraud, and others.
 That’s why cybersecurity is such a vital part of a secure and well-ordered digital world.
 Cybersecurity keeps us safe from hackers, cyber criminals, and other agents of fraud.